25 March 2026

 • Reduced licensing costs by eliminating proprietary operating system licenses

-• Greater flexibility in adapting systems to specific requirements
+• Flexibility in adapting systems to specific requirements

-• Improved security through transparent source code and fast patch cycles
+• Security through transparent source code and rapid patch cycles

 • Independence from individual vendors and their licensing policies

-Mobile devices further reinforce this trend, as Android is based on the Linux kernel and thus accounts for the largest share of mobile operating systems.
-This prevalence creates an ecosystem in which Linux expertise is becoming increasingly valuable.
+Mobile devices further reinforce this trend, as Android® is based on the Linux kernel and thus accounts for a large share of mobile operating systems.
+This widespread adoption creates an ecosystem in which Linux competencies are becoming increasingly relevant.

 How is Linux developing compared to other operating systems?

-Compared to Windows and macOS, Linux shows different development patterns depending on the area of application.
-While Windows continues to dominate the desktop market, it is continuously losing market share in the server sector to Linux distributions such as Ubuntu, Red Hat Enterprise Linux, and SUSE.
+Linux® shows different development patterns compared to Windows® and macOS® depending on the area of deployment.
+While Windows continues to lead the desktop market, Linux is continuously gaining market share in the server sector with distributions such as Ubuntu®, Red Hat® Enterprise Linux, and SUSE®.

-In the enterprise environment, Linux scores points for its adaptability and the ability to tailor systems exactly to corporate requirements.
-Windows remains strong in office environments but struggles with higher licensing costs and limited flexibility for system modifications.
+In enterprise environments, Linux is valued for its adaptability and the ability to tailor systems precisely to corporate requirements.
+Windows remains established in office environments, but comes with licensing costs.

-The strengths of Linux are particularly evident in:
+The characteristics of Linux are particularly evident in:

 • Container technologies and microservice architectures